 NAR’s report that July’s median sales price increased 0.7% year-over-year may be more a function of increasing sales of expensive properties relative to other price ranges than an indicator of across-the-board home price appreciation.

-Personal Note:2010 has been quite strong for luxury real estate along Miami Dade County beaches, with 13 sales YTD over $4,000,000 taking place including a record high trophy sale of $15M at Setai South Beach.
+Personal Note: 2010 has been quite strong for luxury real estate along Miami Dade County beaches, with 13 sales YTD over $4,000,000 taking place, including a record-high trophy sale of $15M at Setai South Beach.
 Other high sales include Fontainebleau II Penthouse at $9M, ONE Bal Harbour Penthouse at $8.7M, Apogee with several sales ranging from $5.750M to $6.850M, The Caribbean Penthouse at $5M and two Penthouses at Acqualina of Sunny Isles Beach selling from $4.5M to $4.7M.
-International demand is huge and all but three of these transactions were cash purchases.
-As a member of The Institute for Luxury Home Marketing, we are trained on exceptional marketing and end results for buyers & sellers in the luxury tier of residential real estate.
+International demand is vast, and all but three of these transactions were cash purchases.
+As a member of The Institute for Luxury Home Marketing, we are trained in exceptional marketing and end results for buyers & sellers in the luxury tier of residential real estate.